3 Things you Probably didn't know about Auto Insurance

 Most people with low knowledge on insurance policies usually go in for the normal policy assuming that they know a lot about it.
 The concept of zero depreciation car insurance policy is gradually coming to India.
 Let’s understand the basic difference between a normal car insurance policy and zero depreciation car insurance policy.
 In a normal car insurance policy, insurance company provides cover on the basis of the depreciated value of the car.
 However, the policy holder gets a complete cover without calculating depreciation in case of zero depreciation policy.
 The premium in a 0 depreciation policy is a little higher as the depreciation is not counted while reimbursing the claim.
 If you own a really expensive car, the decision of buying zero depreciation car insurance policy is a smarter one.
 You may have to pay a little higher premium but you are completely assured that you will receive a full cover.

 There are people who do not know that motor insurance is mandatory in India.
-According to the recent statistics, more than 70% vehicles on the road including two-wheelers, auto-rickshaws and cars do not have a proper motor insurance policy.
-The government is currently imposing a fine of Rs 1000 to all those who are not carrying a motor insurance policy.
-According to a new rule, the fines are going to rise in the near future.
-A bike will have to pay Rs 10000, auto rickshaw drivers will have to pay Rs 25000 and car owners will have to pay Rs 60000- Rs 70000 as penalty.
+According to the recent statistics, more than 70% of vehicles on the road including two-wheelers, auto-rickshaws, and cars do not have a proper motor insurance policy.
+The government is currently imposing a fine for such owners.

 Transfer of insurance